pcarbo/kyoto/README.md

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**
-From *Broman and Sen, A Guide to QTL Mapping with R/qtl, 2009.*
+Source: *Broman and Sen, A Guide to QTL Mapping with R/qtl, 2009.*

 In a traditional intercross, two inbred strains are crossed to obtain the first generation (F1) of mice.
-In our case, the inbred founders are the [LG/J](http://jaxmice.jax.org/strain/000675.html) and [SM/J](http://jaxmice.jax.org/strain/000687.html) inbred strains obtained from The Jackson Laboratories, two very widely used inbred strains in mouse genetics.
-Since the mother and father have identical chromosomes, each F1 animal is genetically identical (see the figure).
-Therefore, if we denote the LG/J and SM/J inbred strains by A and B, all the F1 mice have genotype AB on autosomal chromosomes.
+In our case, the inbred founders are the [LG/J](http://jaxmice.jax.org/strain/000675.html) and [SM/J](http://jaxmice.jax.org/strain/000687.html) inbred strains obtained from Jackson Laboratories.
+Since the mother and father have identical chromosomes, each F1 mouse is genetically identical (see the figure).
+If we denote the LG/J and SM/J alleles by A and B, all F1 mice have genotype AB (for loci on autosomal chromosomes).

-The next generation (F2) is obtained by randomly crossing the F1 mice, so there three possible genotypes appear in the F2 mice, AA, AB and BB, on autosomal chromosomes.
-This random mating ("outbreeding") repeats in subsequent generations to produce an advanced intercross line.
-In the data set we will examine, we have phenotype and genotype data from F2 mice, and in mice from the 34th generation cross.
-While understanding the features of advanced intercross lines is not the central objective of this module, it will be useful to observe them as we progress.
+The next generation (F2) is obtained by randomly crossing the F1 mice.
+The F2 mice have three possible genotypes on autosomal chromosomes, AA, AB and BB.
+This random mating ("outbreeding") is repeated in subsequent generations to produce the advanced intercross.
+In the data set we will examine for this module, we have phenotype and genotype data from F2 mice, and in mice from the 34th generation of the advanced intercross.
+Understanding the features of an advanced intercross is not a central objective of this module, but it is useful to make some observations about this as we progress.

-The traits we will map in this study are those measured as part of conditioned fear tests, which is intended to assess anxiety-related behaviour.
-The amount of "freezing" is measured in three separate days after exposure to paired tones (the conditioned stimulus) and shocks (the unconditioned stimulus).
-The larger goal here to advance our understanding of the genes underlying anxiety disorders.
-The fear conditioning traits are expected to have a highly complex genetic basis, and any individual loci are expected to explain only a small proportion of the variance in these traits.
+The quantitative traits we will analyze were measured as part of study of anxiety-type behaviour in mice.
+In the "conditioned fear" paradigm to assess anxiety, the amount of "freezing" is measured over three separate days after exposure to paired tones (the conditioned stimulus) and shocks (the unconditioned stimulus).
+The goal of this study was to advance our understanding of the genes underlying anxiety disorders.
+The fear conditioning traits are expected to have a highly complex genetic basis; any individual locus is expected to explain only a small proportion of the total variation in these traits.

-We have also recorded coat colour, which is a major confounder for these tests, because the albino mice are not tracked as well with the video equipment.
-(LG/J mice are albino, and SM/J mice are agouti.)
-This also provides an opportunity to attempt to map the loci for these Mendelian traits.
+We have also recorded coat colour (LG/J mice are albino, SM/J mice are agouti).
+Coat colour is a major confounder for the fear conditioning traits because albino mice are not tracked as well with the video equipment.
+(If you aren't convinced, you will see that the QTL mapping reveals a strong association near a known pigmentation gene.)
+This also provides an opportunity to attempt to map QTLs for a Mendelian trait.

 ###Objectives

+1. Learn how to apply LMMs methods to a genetic association study, and discover some of the features of LMMs by example.

+2. Learn how to apply multi-marker methods to a genetic association study, learn how and discover some the features of multi-marker methods by example.

+3. Work with a data set generated from a mouse advanced intercross line.

+4. Learn how to use the R, QTLRel and varbvs packages for R.

-1. Get some exposure to [github](http://github.com), an excellent resource for sharing data and source code, and collaborating on projects.
+5. Get exposed to [github](http://github.com), an excellent resource for sharing data and source code, and collaborating on projects.